Submitty/submitty.github.io/_docs/developer/index.md

      you can make a pull request to master.

+## Suggestions for new developers

+* Look through the issues list

+* Learn what sections of the code are relevant (so you’re not overwhelmed)

+* Add & delete things to see what happens

+* Use inspector, browser debugger

+* Learn how to use git

+* Use “git grep” to search for variables/filenames within the files/directories

+* As you read the code, make a diagram for yourself of how the system fits together

+* Use jsfiddle (for testing or demoing new things)

+* Keep a work diary / log: what did you plan to do today, keep track of how long it took you to do things, difficulties, how did you solve it, helpful reference links, and what’s your plan for tomorrow

+* Get familiar with vagrant ( instructions on the wiki)

+* Run the test suite locally

 Questions or comments can be sent to our Submitty support mailing
 list: submitty@cs.rpi.edu